haridinesh00/missingapp/README.md

 The project that we have build helps to speed up the process of tracking and finding the missing people substantially.

+The process starts when the police uploads the image and other details of the missing person in the register page.
+This information is stored in the firebase realtime database.
+The registered cases can also be viewed from the view cases page.

+The user can now use the react native mobile application to view all the registered cases as well as report a suspecious person along with their location.

+The uploaded image by the user gets matched with all the regsiterd cases and if a match is found then it is stored in the database as well as shown in the matched cases page.
+It shall be notified to the police for immediate action.